whitwort/AWSTools/README.md

 ## Limitations

-The goal for this package is to provide a highly simplified workflow for straightforward projects.
+The goal for this package is to provide a highly simplified workflow for straightforward data analysis projects.
 See the [paws](https://github.com/paws-r/paws) package if you need a much more thorough AWS SDK for R.

-These tools don't handle resource management or load balancing between instances so they are only suitable for projects where resource needs are easy to determine ahead of time.
+These tools don't handle resource management or load balancing between instances so they are only suitable for projects where resource needs are easy to predict ahead of time.
 See a project like [Slurm](https://github.com/SchedMD/slurm) if you need a full featured job scheduler to manage a compute cluster.

 Finally, this toolset has been developed and tested on EC2 instances running [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/), but it *should* work with any standard Linux distribution.
-It is not designed to work with Windows instances.

 ## License